xsirr/turtlerino/README.md

 # 🐢 turtlerino 🐢
-## any new updates wont work through using .exe  i have completely fucked myself over somehow and spent 3 hours fixing my python version so you cant run new changes on the .exe yet sadly, i apologize since its a pretty nice update peepoSad!
+## New updates wont be available for .exe (learn how to run a python file and run main_gui.py if you want the new updates) currently the way of making a .exe isnt working and im unsure on why that is sorry.

 ## **turtlerino is a twitch chat tool used to enhance a users experience on the platform.**